AlethiosNZ/Sub-National-Carbon-Model/README.md

   -Claim any particular validity of the default scenario options.

 A brief tutorial is available within the spreadsheet.
 A user-group has been established which runs regular catchups and conducts tutorials for new users as required.
-Please contact Jane.Palmer@boprc.govt.nz or Adam.Jarvis@pncc.govt.nz for an invite to this group.
+Please contact Jane Palmer at BOPRC or Adam Jarvis at PNCC for an invite to this group.